 Home Affairs link with Masters' Office

 There is a (sometimes tricky) interlink between the masters' office, home Affairs and the Justice Department.
-For example, the Masters' office needs to confirm the status of a person that is deceased with Home Affairs; as well as when establishing the next of kin if the deceased did not leave a valid will.
+For example, the Masters' office needs to confirm the status of a person who is deceased with Home Affairs; as well as when establishing the next of kin if the deceased did not leave a valid will.

 Systems often offline

 The below SABC News video contains an interview with somebody who, as she is over 18, needs to claim directly from the Guardian's Fund.
-The first time she went there was a network issues, the second time there was an issue with the GEPF letter she had, after changing it the third and fourth times she went there was no network again.
+The first time she went there were network issues, the second time there was an issue with the GEPF letter she had, after changing it the third and fourth times she went there was no network again.

-The masters office is in the process of storing files offsite and digitising its files, and facilitating making online bookings.
-The issuing of letters of executorship had a backlog asa result of COVID, and the issue was further exacerbated by a ransomware attack.
+The Master's office is in the process of storing files offsite and digitising its files, and facilitating making online bookings.
+The issuing of letters of executorship had a backlog as a result of COVID, and the issue was further exacerbated by a ransomware attack.

 If an executor dies